Alexander Technique and Other Somatic Practices working with Parkinson's Disease BASIC TRAINING

 TESTIMONIALS

-‘The Alexander technique training for Parkinson’s was not just informative, but truly inspirational - a very worthwhile experience.
-I learned so much about all aspects of Parkinson's disease and how beautifully Alexander technique can aid in improving the quality of life of those affected by this disease.
+‘The training for Parkinson’s was not just informative, but truly inspirational - a very worthwhile experience.
+I learned so much about all aspects of Parkinson's disease and how beautifully I can aid in improving the quality of life of those affected by this disease.
 The Zoom format of this class lends well to the curriculum while also providing plenty of time for personal interactions, questions, and valuable dialogue.
 I left the course feeling inspired: having gained not only new information about this particular application but a renewed appreciation for being able to teach Alexander technique to my community.
-I fully recommend this training to any Alexander technique teacher, even if you are not currently teaching students living with Parkinson's disease. ‘
+I fully recommend this training to any Alexander technique teacher or other somatic practitioner, even if you are not currently teaching students living with Parkinson's disease. ‘

 —Mary Beth Coolidge, Ohio USA